olitreadwell/coaching/README.md

 ## Current Rates

-For information about my current coaching rates and available packages, please contact me [provide email/phone number].
+For information about my current coaching rates and available packages, please contact me.
 I'm committed to providing fair and accessible pricing to support your coding aspirations.

 ## My Relevant Past Experience